shabeer-syed/acesinehrs/_pages/research-aces-ipv.md

     </p>

     <ul class="list-disc pl-6 mb-8 text-[17px] text-slate-700 space-y-3">
-     <li>Healthcare professionals in primary and secondary care settings should be vigilant in asking about IPV when families present with indicators of family adversity or associated health problems.</li>
+     <li>Healthcare professionals in primary and secondary care settings should systematically ask about IPV when families present with indicators of family adversity or associated health problems.</li>
-     <li>A <strong>"think-family" approach</strong> is essential, involving a comprehensive review of both parents' and children's electronic health records to effectively inform clinical responses to IPV.</li>
+     <li>A <strong>"think-family" approach</strong> is important, involving a comprehensive review of both parents' and children's electronic health records to effectively inform clinical responses to IPV.</li>
      <li>Healthcare providers should implement integrated think-family functions in electronic health record systems, allowing clinicians to securely search for adversity across household records.</li>
      <li>National policies should prioritise family-centered interventions to support families experiencing adversity, offering emotional support, risk assessment, safety planning, and appropriate referrals to specialists.</li>
      <li>Adequate training and resources for health and social care professionals are necessary to respond effectively to family adversities and IPV disclosures.</li>